 About 14% of small businesses are veteran owned, yet vets are only 6% of the US population!
 Moreover, these businesses have a much higher 5-year survival rate.
 Although instilled military discipline certainly helps, the biggest factor in their success is community support.

 Service men and women form tight-knit bonds and their willingness to support each other sustains and boosts profits.
 Some other interesting figures about the importance of community?
 Research shows that 70% of all jobs are not published publicly on jobs sites and as much as 80% of jobs are filled through personal and professional connections.

 Networks are important for business and career progress, but also for personal financial welfare.
 A 2018 Survey by Mass Mutual found that Americans who interact with one another through friends and family, their neighborhood, professional networks, and religious groups have higher levels of financial confidence.
 This is a virtuous circle.
 Individual financial success leads to more home ownership and greater business facilitation.
 (And according to the SBA, these new establishments account for 69% of new jobs.)

 In other words, people’s financial wellbeing strengthens communities, and these communities support them.

-But why exactly is community engagement and support so important?
-There are a number of factors at play here.
+But why is community engagement and support so important?
+There are four factors at play here.

 ©2020-2021 Greenwood, Inc.